 Recognizing the Signs and Symptoms

-Sudden Urges to Urinate: One of the hallmark signs of age-related incontinence is experiencing sudden, intense urges to urinate.
-These urges can be challenging to control, leading to involuntary leakage before reaching the bathroom.
+- Sudden Urges to Urinate: Seniors with age-related incontinence often experience sudden, intense urges to urinate that are challenging to control, leading to involuntary leakage before reaching the bathroom.

-Frequent Urination: Frequent urination, known as “urinary frequency,” is another common symptom.
-Seniors with age-related incontinence may find themselves needing to use the restroom more often, including during the night (nocturia).
+- Frequent Urination: Another common symptom is frequent urination, known as “urinary frequency.”
+Seniors with age-related incontinence may find themselves needing to use the restroom more often, including during the night (nocturia) disrupting their sleep and overall quality of life.

-Leakage During Physical Activities: Stress incontinence often manifests as leakage during physical activities that exert pressure on the bladder.
+- Leakage During Physical Activities: Stress incontinence often manifests as leakage during physical activities that exert pressure on the bladder.
 Coughing, sneezing, laughing, lifting heavy objects, or even just standing up can lead to accidental urine leakage.
+This type of incontinence is particularly common among elderly women due to weakened pelvic floor muscles.

-Urine Dribbling: Overflow incontinence may cause continuous or frequent dribbling of urine due to an inability to completely empty the bladder during urination.
+- Urine Dribbling: Overflow incontinence may cause continuous or frequent dribbling of urine due to an inability to completely empty the bladder during urination.
+Conditions such as an enlarged prostate, especially in elderly men, can contribute to this issue.
+This type of incontinence can lead to urinary retention and frequent dribbling.

-Bedwetting: For some seniors, age-related incontinence can lead to involuntary bedwetting during sleep, a condition known as “nocturnal enuresis.”
+- Bedwetting: Age-related incontinence can lead to involuntary bedwetting during sleep, a condition known as “nocturnal enuresis.”

 Seeking Professional Help